A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Problems and Definitions

 \begin{example} Consider a $2$-commodity network with $V=\{s, v_2, t\}$, $E = \{ (s,v_2), (v_2,t), (s,t)\}$, and capacities on the three arcs as shown in Figure \ref{fig:MultiComNetworkEx}.

 \end{example}

+Note that we have chosen the arc capacities in most of the examples as simple, yet nontrivial, sets in order to keep the examples accessible and yet insightful.
+For instance, the capacities of the arcs in the network in Example \ref{ex:MultiComNetworkEx} (and in the related Example \ref{duality_gap_example}) are simplex convex polygons.
+Capacities in Figures \ref{fig:MCMFLocalFlow}--\ref{fig:MCMFGlueing} are finite sets of 2D integer points (from $\Z^2_{\geq 0}$).
+And in Example \ref{ex:Gap_example}, the capacity of arc $(2,3)$ is specified as a disjunction.
+At the same time, the definitions and results apply to most general networks---no particular structure is assumed to be satisfied by the arc capacities unless specified otherwise.

-\begin{definition}[Enhanced Network \cite{Kr20??c}] An enhanced network $N^E$ is a network $N$ together with an arc $e$ directed from $t$ to $s$ with the capacity constraints $x_i \geq 0$ for all commodities $i$. \end{definition} We assume that all networks are equipped with this arc $e$ by default, and use the term ``network'' to refer to enhanced networks.
+\begin{definition}[Enhanced Network \cite{Kr20??final}] An enhanced network $N^E$ is a network $N$ together with an arc $e$ directed from $t$ to $s$ with the capacity constraints $x_i \geq 0$ for all commodities $i$, where $x_i$ is the flow value of commodity $i$ in the arc $e$. \end{definition} We assume that all networks are equipped with this arc $e$ by default, and use the term ``network'' to refer to enhanced networks.
 Likewise, we omit $e$ from diagrams and examples for the brevity of illustration.
+We also denote the arc set of the enhanced network by $E$.

-\begin{definition}[Boundary Functions \cite{Kr20??c}] The functions $\partial_-, \partial_+: E \to V$ provide the tail or head of an arc, respectively.
+\begin{definition}[Boundary Functions \cite{Kr20??final}] The functions $\partial_-, \partial_+: E \to V$ provide the tail or head of an arc, respectively.
 That is, $\partial_-(u,v)=u$ and $\partial_+(u,v)=v$ for all arcs $(u,v) \in E$. \end{definition} Note we often use $a$ or $e$ to denote arcs rather than listing them as explicit ordered pairs.

-\begin{definition}[Capacity \cite{Kr20??c}] The capacity of an arc is defined as the set of vectors in $\mathbb{R}^k$ which are permissible for that arc, i.e., all possible amounts of the $k$ commodities that we can transport across that arc at the same time. \end{definition}
+\begin{definition}[Capacity \cite{Kr20??final}] The capacity of an arc is defined as the set of vectors in $\mathbb{R}^k$ which are permissible for that arc, i.e., all possible amounts of the $k$ commodities that we can transport across that arc at the same time. \end{definition}

 Capacities can be quite general sets of vectors in $\mathbb{R}^k$.
 However, we restrict ourselves to two-dimensional polytopes or integer points within the same in our example networks for ease of calculation and visualization.
-Our results hold on the most general forms of capacity unless noted otherwise.
+Our results do hold for the most general forms of capacity unless noted otherwise.

+\begin{definition}[Cut] A \emph{cut} in a $k$-commodity network is a partition of nodes in $V$ into two sets $S$ and $T$ such that $s \in S$ and $t \in T$.
+We associate with each cut all arcs that originate at nodes in $S$ and terminate at nodes in $T$, i.e., forward arcs, in their original orientation.
+Similarly, we associate all arcs that originate at nodes in $T$ and terminate at nodes in $S$, i.e., backward arcs, in their opposite orientation.
+The capacity of the cut is $v(\{a_i\})$ where $\{a_i\}$ is the set of appropriately oriented arcs in the cut. \end{definition}

+Note that we study only $s,t$-cuts, i.e., partitions that separate $s$ and $t$.
+More generally, any partition of $V$ may be referred to as a cut in some literature \cite{AhMaOr1993}.
+We further note that, unlike in the single commodity case, forward \emph{and} backward arcs can contribute to the capacity of a cut.
+Also note that $e$ is a backward arc over all cuts in our setting.